josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🦤_HL420_Doctor_Duchess_of_Data_Report_FinalSatire_master.md

 **Forever Resolved:** That antisemitic insinuations be condemned, noses left unremarked upon, and Whitehall’s own nose withdrawn permanently from Her Grace’s digital knicker drawer.

-**And Finally Resolved:** That the Petitioner’s observation — *“MAYBE I WOULD NOT HAVE DONE ANY SEX WORK HAD BEING A WOMAN IN MODERN BRITAIN BEEN ANY EASIER”* — be inscribed into the Journals of this House as a reminder that social reform is as urgent as constitutional order.
+**Furthermore Resolved:** That the Petitioner’s observation — *“MAYBE I WOULD NOT HAVE DONE ANY SEX WORK HAD BEING A WOMAN IN MODERN BRITAIN BEEN ANY EASIER”* — be inscribed into the Journals of this House as a reminder that social reform is as urgent as constitutional order.

+**Thus Resolved:** That little men shall not be suffered to play at great games again; and that the arrogance of their conceits be entered into the record as warning to all who mistake themselves for masters.

 ---